apauaie/protakwim/README.md

-# pi-prayertime
+# ProTakwim
-Raspberry pi with Malaysia prayer time
+ProTakwim is a php based system for Raspberry Pi with Malaysia prayer time obtained from Azanpro.

-In this project, I made a simple web for displaying prayer time for **Malaysia** region.
+This system is adapted from #pi-prayertime

-This web has three main function:
+The system generally display the current solat time for chosen region and display the time for iqomah and azan.
+The system will display a static page(user editable) during prayer.

-1. Display time and date
+Current features:

-2. Display prayer time for selected region
+1) Can be used offline (Please set the time to use external RTC if you don't have internet)
-3. Display message or hadith
+2) Display full screen image slider

-Hare the link to the video https://youtu.be/uib-rFpJ1BE
+3) Control with Mobile apps using ProTakwim apps in PlayStore(Android only)